OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 - in optimised `jpg`
 - slugify the filename, for exemple: `contributor-name.jpg`

-3. Generate the contributors table in the readme file:
+3. Generate the contributors table with `npx all-contributors generate`.

-- install cli: `npm install all-contributors-cli --save-dev`
-- generate: `npx all-contributors generate`

 ### How to add a type of contribution to a contributor